The ultimate comfort in a bowl: tender cheese-filled pasta in rich, velvety broth!

 Variations & Substitutions

-- Make it vegetarian: Use cheese tortellini and vegetable broth
+- Vegetarian: Use cheese tortellini and vegetable broth

-- Lighten it up: Replace heavy cream with half-and-half
+- Lighter version: Replace heavy cream with half-and-half or evaporated milk

-- Gluten-free option: Replace tortellini with gluten-free pasta
+- Gluten-free: Replace tortellini with gluten-free pasta variety

 Storage & Reheating

-- Add splash of cream when reheating if needed
+- Add splash of broth or cream if too thick

 Safety Notes & Tips